 Rubiks’ international appearances have included performances in Germany, England, the Netherlands and at the closing events for the 2018-19 Australia Fest in India.
 National festival appearances include the Metropolis New Music Festival (Melbourne) and City Recital Hall's Extended Play Festival (Sydney).
 Rubiks are also a resident ensemble in the Melbourne Recital Centre’s acclaimed ‘Local Heroes’ chamber music series.

-In 2017, Rubiks launched The Pythia Prize, an annual commission project sees an Australian female composer collaborate with Rubiks to create a new work.
-The inagural Pythia Prize winner was Samantha Wolf, and her work was performed in both Australia and Europe, featuring in Rubiks’ first international appearances in July 2018.
+In 2017, Rubiks launched the Pythia Prize, an annual commission project that supports an Australian female or non-binary composer to collaborate with Rubiks on the creation of a new work.
+The inaugural Pythia Prize winner was Samantha Wolf, and her work was performed in both Australia and Europe, featuring in Rubiks’ first international appearances.